lkennxyz/podcast-blog/src/pages/blog/2020-07-18-keran-campaign-2-10-great-balls-of-fire.md

 title: Keran Campaign 2:10 - Great Balls of Fire
 date: 2020-07-18T18:15:54.628Z
-description: The gang do some final preparations in the city for their quest, and start. their journey to the Arcane Library, but not without a couple of bumps in the road.
+description: The gang do some final preparations in the city for their quest, and start their journey to the Arcane Library, but not without a couple of bumps in the road.
 audioPost: true
 file: https://files.knightsofsesh.com/file/Knights-Of-Sesh-episodes/Season_2/Keran-21.mp3